kylejcho/covidMemeCure/README.md

 **ABOUT**

-A simple project dedicated for curing the covid blues.
+A simple project dedicated to curing the covid blues.

 **HOW IT WORKS**